8Gitbrix/2048Haskell/README.md

 stack build
 stack exec 2048Haskell
 ```
+In the menu:
+1. hit enter
+2. press h
+3. hit enter again
+4. now you can play!

 At the start of the game you can select a player (either yourself or a bot).
 Hit enter, and then enter the character representing the player you want.